DevResults offers several tools for defining indicators:

 If any additional selections are needed, this will open a pop-up or confirmation window before proceeding; otherwise, it will complete the action.
 For example, to assign activities to indicators, you'll see this:

-If you see a pop-up, make the necessary selections (if any are required) and click the button to cancel or proceed with the bulk edit.
+If you see a pop-up, make the necessary selections (if any are required) and click the button to proceed with the bulk edit.

 Didn't answer your question?
 Please email us at email@example.com.